osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 ![](../images/EditFlows.png)

 ### Highlighting Flow Implementations and End-to-End Flow Specifications
 Selecting a flow implementation or end-to-end flow specification from the flow drop-down in the toolbar will highlight the flow.
+Flow Implementations and End To End Flows that have segments that are not shown in the diagram will be marked with an asterisk(*) in the drop-down.

 ## Modes
 The graphical editor allows editing the modes and mode transitions defined in the AADL model.